apollographql/apollo-server/docs/source/features/plugins.md

 ### `validationDidStart`

-The `validationDidStart` request lifecycle event will receive the request context as the first argument.
-Since parsing would have been successful prior to validation, the `document` AST will be present.
+The `validationDidStart` event fires whenever Apollo Server will validate a request's `document` AST against your GraphQL schema.

+Like `parsingDidStart`, this event does _not_ fire if a request's `document` is already available in Apollo Server's cache (only successfully validated `document`s are cached by Apollo Server).

+The `document` AST is guaranteed to be available at this stage, because parsing must succeed for validation to occur.

 #### TypeScript signature